lheisey/ppv-addons/README.txt

     * use_wp_pagenavi [default yes] - Enables not using wp_pagenavi plugin.
     * order [default DESC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
     * default_image (default ppv-default.jpg) - Image to display for posts that do not have a feature image set.
-    * default_post_icon (default Blog1.png) - Post icon to display when not using show_image - not used from version 3.0.8.
     * title_text (default Posts Newest to Oldest) - Title text to display before post list.

 * posts-alphabetical - Displays all posts alphabetically.
 Can show or not show featured images.
 Output list will be paged and use wp-navi module for pagination if module is active.
 Shortcode options: